stdio server — just pass the command after --

 devin mcp login linear # Authenticate with Linear

 This opens a browser window where you can authorize access.
 The OAuth tokens are stored locally and refreshed automatically.
+You can optionally request specific OAuth scopes:

 If the server supports OAuth, you will also be prompted to authenticate automatically when the server is first used.